 - c.
 Health: Employees should remember that the intent of the policy is to provide a smoke free / vapor free / tobacco free environment for all patients, visitors and staff. - d.
 Professional image: Employees help to provide a professional image by maintaining compliance with the protocols and overall intent of this policy. - e.
 Assistance: Employees may offer information about smoking cessation and about temporary nicotine replacement therapy. - f.
 Good neighbor: Employees are expected to be good, courteous, neighbors, and respect the rights of individual property owners.
 This includes, complying with requests from Security, requests from neighbors, disposing properly of cigarette butts and trash, and keeping noise levels down. - g.
 For employees that choose to use any of the products listed in Section 2, they must leave the hospital campus in order to do so and remain in compliance with the policy.
 When leaving the hospital campus for non-work related activity an employee is required to log out and then log in upon their return.
 Employees leaving work for reasons other than a meal break must receive approval from their supervisor. - h.
-Employees, who fail to comply with any portion of this policy, including unauthorized extension of designated meal and break times, will be subject to disciplinary action which could include suspension and / or termination from employment from St. Joseph's Hospital Health Center. - Employees seeking assistance with tobacco cessation can contact the Wellness place at 315-458-3600.
+Employees, who fail to comply with any portion of this policy, including unauthorized extension of designated meal and break times, will be subject to disciplinary action which could include suspension and / or termination from employment from St. Joseph's Hospital Health Center. - i.
+Employees seeking assistance with tobacco cessation can contact the Wellness place at 315-458-3600.
 Ext 298.
 Employees can be referred to the New York State quit line.
 (1-866-NY-QUITS or 1-866-697-8487) Employees seeking immediate assistance can access the Employee Health Office, (Monday through Friday 7:00 AM to 3:30 PM)

-Cell Phone Policy (Personal Communication Devices)
+Cell Phone Policy

 The purpose of this policy is to establish guidelines for use of cell phones by students at St. Joseph's College of Nursing while in the classroom, clinical experiential lab (CEL), and clinical settings as well as to educate students on how to use this technology in a responsible and respectful manner.
 The College of Nursing recognizes that portable digital communications technology is emerging as the dominant communications technology.
 The classroom, clinical experiential lab, clinical areas, and library must be conducive to learning and foster mutual respect.
-Cell phones are a distraction to other students, disrupt the college learning environment, and distract the student from patient care.

-POLICY: Classroom/CEL/Library

-It is the policy of St. Joseph's College of Nursing that cell phones are permitted in the classroom for emergency situations only or unless directed by faculty for class related activities or information.
-Cell phones must be on 'silent mode' and out of view (in book bags, lockers, purses, etc.) while students are in this setting.
-Furthermore, using cell phones to take pictures, send emails, text message, or to make phone calls during class is prohibited.
-Taking videos/taping any class or lab experience is strictly prohibited unless approved by the faculty conducting the class or lab.
-Filming any part of class or lab will result in disciplinary action.
+Classroom/CEL/Library: Cell phones must be on 'silent mode' while students are in this setting.
+Taking videos/recording any class or lab/simulation experience is strictly prohibited unless approved by the faculty conducting the class or lab.
+Filming any part of class or lab without permission may result in disciplinary action.

-Testing/Test Review

-To ensure a fair and honest environment cell phones are not permitted during the testing or test review process.
-Cell phones, PDA's, or any such device must be turned off and placed in the back of the room with the students' personal belongings.
-Failure to comply with this policy may ultimately affect your final grade.
+Testing/Test Review: To ensure a fair and honest environment cell phones are not permitted during the testing or test review process.
+Cell phones, wireless ear devices, smartwatches or any such device must be turned off and placed in the back of the room with the students' personal belongings.
+Failure to comply with this policy will result in disciplinary action.